 You had chemotherapy treatment for your cancer.
-Your risk for infections, bleeding, and skin problems may be high.
-You may still have mouth sores, upset stomach, and diarrhea.
+Your risk of infection, bleeding, and skin problems may be high.
+You may have mouth sores, an upset stomach, and diarrhea.

-You will probably get tired easily, and your appetite will be poor.
-You should be able to drink and eat food.
+You will probably get tired easily.
+Your appetite may be poor, but you should be able to drink and eat.

-Brush your teeth and gums 2 to 3 times a day for 2 to 3 minutes each time.
+- Brush your teeth and gums 2 to 3 times a day for 2 to 3 minutes each time.
 Use a toothbrush with soft bristles.

-Floss gently one time a day.
+- Floss gently once a day.

-Do not use mouth rinses with alcohol in them.
 Use your regular lip care products to keep your lips from drying and cracking.
-Tell your doctor if you develop new mouth sores or mouth pain.
+Tell your doctor if you develop new mouth sores or pain.

 Take care of your dentures, braces, or other dental products.

-Wash your hands with soap and water:
+Wash your hands with soap and water often:, including:

 Keep your house clean.
 Stay away from crowds.
-Ask visitors who have a cold to wear a mask or not to visit.
+Ask visitors who have a cold to wear a mask, or not to visit.
 Do not do yard work or handle flowers and plants.